Nublet-z/myNotes/allNotes/Server-Setup/Week1.md

 while in your device that being attacked if you write command `# cat /etc/hosts.deny` you will see the attacker IP address was written at the bottom.

 <img src="source/blockip.jpg" alt="hosts.deny" title="hosts.deny" width="400"><br>

+delete `sshd:192.168.1.2` to remove this IPaddress from blocked list.